camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Event-based Gateway

 To migrate an event-based gateway instance, a migration instruction to another event-based gateway must be part of the migration plan.
-The events that the gateway's event triggers are represented in the engine API as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
-To migrate the state of the triggers, additional migration instructions between the respective intermediate catch events must be provided.
-To reinitialize the event triggers, such instructions must be omitted.

-Consider the following two processes where the configuration of the intermediate timer event changes:

-Process `eventBasedGateway:1`:

-<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-based-gw1"></div>

-Process `eventBasedGateway:2` (note the timer configuration):

-<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-based-gw2"></div>

-If there is an instruction that maps the intermediate timer events, the timer job and its configuration is preserved, i.e., the timer fires after five days after the event-based gateway was enabled.
-If there is no such instruction, the original timer job is removed and a new timer job is created.
-It will trigger ten days after migration.
+In order to migrate the gateway's event triggers (event subscriptions, jobs), the events following to the gateway can be mapped as well.
+See the [events section]({{< relref "#embedded-sub-process" >}}) for the semantics of instructions between events.

 ## Events

-### Boundary Event

-Boundary events of types timer, message, and signal manifest themselves at runtime as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
-They capture the state about the event to be received.
-For a timer, the corresponding job contains the time elapsed until the event triggers.

-If there is no migration instruction for a boundary event, then its representing entity is removed.
-In order to preserve its entity, a migration instruction from a boundary event to another boundary event can be provided.
-In this case, there must also be a mapping from the activity the source boundary event is attached to, to the activity the target boundary event is attached to.
+For all kinds of catching events (start, intermediate, boundary), a migration instruction can be supplied if they define a persistent event trigger.
+This is the case for message, timer, and signal events.

+When mapping events, there are two configuration options:

+1. **The event trigger remains the same**: Even if the target event defines a different trigger (e.g. changed timer configuration), the migrated event instance is triggered according to the source definition.
+This is the default behavior when calling `migrationBuilder.mapActivities("sourceTask", "targetTask")`
+2. **The event trigger is updated**: The migrated event instance can is triggered according to the target definition.
+  This behavior can be specified by calling `migrationBuilder.mapActivities("sourceTask", "targetTask").updateEventTrigger()`

+{{< note title="Timer Events" class="info" >}}
+  Using `#updateEventTrigger` with a timer event does not take into account that a certain amount of time has already elapsed before migration.
+  In consequence, the event trigger is reset according to the target event.

   Consider the following two processes where the configuration of the boundary event changes:

   Process `timerBoundary:1`:

   <div data-bpmn-diagram="../bpmn/process-instance-migration/example-boundary-timer1"></div>

   Process `timerBoundary:2`:

   <div data-bpmn-diagram="../bpmn/process-instance-migration/example-boundary-timer2"></div>

-Applying a migration plan that does not contain the instruction `.mapActivities("timer", "timer")` is going to remove the timer job and re-create it.
+  Specifying the instruction `migrationBuilder.mapActivities("timer", "timer").updateEventTrigger()` is going to reinitialize the timer job.
   In effect, the boundary event fires ten days after migration.
-In contrast, if that instruction is provided then the timer job instance is preserved.
-However, its payload is not updated to the target boundary event's duration.
-In effect, it is going to trigger five days after the activity was started.
+In contrast, if `updateEventTrigger` is not used, then the timer job configuration is preserved.
+In effect, it is going to trigger five days after the activity was started regardless of when the migration is performed.
+{{< /note >}}

+### Boundary Event

+Boundary events can be mapped from the source to the target process definition along with the activity that they are attached to.
+The following applies:

+* If a boundary event is mapped, its persistent event trigger (for timers, messages, and signals) is migrated
+* If a boundary event in the source process definition is not mapped, then its event trigger is deleted during migration
+* If a boundary event of the target definition is not the target of a migration instruction, then a new event trigger is initialized during migration

 ### Intermediate Catch Event

-When an intermediate catch event instance is migrated, the corresponding entity that represents the waiting state (i.e., event subscription for message and signal events, job for timer events) remains as it is apart from the activity and process definition it references.

-That means, the event configuration does not change even if the target process definition defines a different configuration.
-For example, if a message catch event is configured for message `Message_A` and is mapped to a message catch event that is configured for message `Message_B`, then a process instance with an active instance of that event still waits for `Message_A` after migration.
-Similarly, the due date of a timer does not change during migration.
+Intermediate catch events must be mapped if a process instance is waiting for that event during migration.

 ## Subprocess